better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I create private repositories on Radicle?

-No, not yet &mdash; but private projects with end-to-end encryption are on our roadmap!
+No, not yet!
 In the meantime, please note that everything you put on Radicle will be publicly available.

 ## What's a remote, peer ID, personal URN, project URN, and so on?